Subgeometrically ergodic autoregressions with autoregressive conditional heteroskedasticity

 where $c$ and $d$ are positive parameters and $C_{c,d}=2^{c+d-1}B(c,d)(c+d)^{\text{1/2}}$ (with $B(\cdot,\cdot)$ denoting the beta function); the case $c=d$ results in a symmetric $t$-distribution with $2c$ degrees of freedom and the cases $c<d$ and $c>d$ imply skewness to the left and right, respectively.
 In our application, we use this distribution centralized to have mean zero and standardized to have unit variance (i.e., in the density function $x$ is replaced by $sx+m$ and $C_{c,d}^{-1}$ by $sC_{c,d}^{-1}$ where $m$ and $s^{2}$ denote the mean and variance, see \citealp[Sec 2.1]{jones2003skew}; this requires that $c>1$ and $d>1$, for a moment of order $k$ is finite when $c>k/2$ and $d>k/2$).

 We estimate the model parameters using the method of maximum likelihood and employ optimization routines in R. (We simply assume that standard properties of maximum likelihood estimators hold and calculate standard errors based on the standard formulas.)
-Some experimentation leads to model (\ref{LSTAR model}) with order $p=1$ and with a nonlinear ARCH term of order $q=3$.
+Trying out different model orders lead to model (\ref{LSTAR model}) with order $p=1$ and with a nonlinear ARCH term of order $q=3$ (with these choices the residual diagnostics shown in Figure 2 in Appendix B indicated a very good fit).
 Specifically, the considered model is